Did you say your job is safe from robots?

 I am almost 47 now, which means that according to systemic requirements in Austria, I have still 18 years of work to go before I can hit retirement.
 And those 18 years are just a bit too long to pull through hoping the world is not going to change.
 Besides, as an entrepreneur, just sitting out a job was never for me anyhow.

 Let’s have it with something else.
 Anyone typing something into a computer in an office building is going to be history.
-This includes the entire assistance profession but also clerks, accountants, copywriters, translators and whoever else puts repeated sequences of whatever into a computer.
+This includes the entire assistant profession but also clerks, accountants, copywriters, translators, and whoever else puts repeated sequences of whatever into a computer.
 Automated assistance systems like SIRI are already pretty good (I know as I am an avid user) and they are never tired, don’t need a vacation or a pay raise, don’t have a husband or kiddies problem and they are way, way cheaper.
 Kiss that old status symbol the office block was goodbye.
 It’s on the way out.

 Just today a trader friend of mine sent me a Bloomberg article that traders are going to be annihilated by computers as humans cannot possibly cope with the data deluge anymore.
 Trade floors – gone and with them all those nice pics from humans in front of multiple screens.
 Trading happens in a humming box now that is cooled by liquid nitrogen.
 Much less photogenic – and the box does not want the bonus.

 And this trend is going to be cannibalistic.
 Top managers will start replacing their middle management underlings as the cost can be optimized away and strong IT gives them all the info and management capabilities straight.
-They do this in order to save cash but one day, the company board is going to save the cash his position costs too.
+They do this to save cash but one day, the company board is going to save the cash his position costs too.

 However, the bucket does not stop here.
-Professions that needed university degrees are under full attack right now as there will be virtual lawyers, virtual bookkeepers, virtual architects and yes, virtual doctors that will stand by our side far better and cheaper than the flesh and bones counterpart could ever do it in the next 10 years or so killing 95% of those professions.
+Professions that needed university degrees are under full attack right now as there will be virtual lawyers, virtual bookkeepers, virtual architects, and yes, virtual doctors that will stand by our side far better and cheaper than the flesh and bones counterpart could ever do it in the next 10 years or so killing 95% of those professions.
 Your university degree is not all that important anymore.

 There is a running joke in France “Question: What does one academic ask the other academic when they meet at My Donalds?
 Answer: Wanna eat here or to go?”

-Oh besides, as most OECD countries are basically bankrupt (just look at those debt mountains) politicians will have to start cutting away whole swaths of the public administration workforce once voters will start feeling the real pinch of being milked in order to keep bureaucrats sweet so don’t count on having your sugar-coated, plush state-sponsored job waiting it out for you.
+Oh besides, as most OECD countries are basically bankrupt (just look at those debt mountains) politicians will have to start cutting away whole swaths of the public administration workforce once voters start feeling the real pinch of being milked to keep bureaucrats sweet so don’t count on having your sugar-coated, plush state-sponsored job waiting it out for you.
 It’s simply too expensive for all of us to bear.

 Most of the workforce out there are cogs in the system.
-That’s as true for the workers level as for management up to the very top.
-We tend to see the top echelon of management as entrepreneurs but in truth, they are nothing but cold blooded administrators pushing indices and numbers.
+That’s as true for the worker’s level as for management up to the very top.
+We tend to see the top echelon of management as entrepreneurs but in truth, they are nothing but cold-blooded administrators pushing indices and numbers.
 Their entrepreneurial souls have never lived or in the best case died long ago (that’s pretty rare).

 A true entrepreneur is an artist, someone who does stuff a machine or computer cannot repeat or derive from something that was done before.
 Managers on the other side are trained to take a process that is known and optimize it.
 Their very DNA abhors real creation as this comes with destruction and their utmost goal is the preservation of cash flow and income channels.
 He who creates also destroys and that goes clearly against the grain of a manager.

 This makes managers redundant just like the very people they used to manage so far.
-One thing to be clear now – this does not apply to the real entrepreneurs that manage things on the side but live as real entrepreneurs.
+One thing to be clear now – this does not apply to the real entrepreneurs who manage things on the side but live as real entrepreneurs.
 But those are rare.

 We just saw that anything, that can be repeated and optimized, is going to be robotized.
-This is going to apply to most white collar professions as well.
+This is going to apply to most white-collar professions as well.
 Medical Doctors, chemists, lawyers, architects, engineers, accountants, economists, pharmacists, … Just pick your academic profession.
 80% of them are just doing exactly those things I have described here so they, of course, will be routed as well.

-Probably even more so than those mending the plumbing or those cooking a meal.
+Probably even more so than those mending the plumbing or cooking a meal.
 Let’s bring back the kids.
 When my son is potentially ready to join the professional world there is a strong chance that much of what we know as a job today will not exist anymore.
 That said, we still put our children through a Prussian school model which theoretically emphasizes root learning without even doing so.
-We give them the worst in order to prepare them for something that won’t exist anymore when they are ready for the working world.
+We give them the worst to prepare them for something that won’t exist anymore when they are ready for the working world.
 Not smart.

 What can be done?

-The progressive robotisation of the world will eventually do away with all employed labor but it will be a slow march.
+The progressive robotization of the world will eventually do away with all employed labor but it will be a slow march.
 20 years from now we will be well on our way but 40 years from now the journey will be fully consumed.
 My younger son will be 46 then – still far away from any retirement.

 What is the working world in 40 years going to look like then?
 I suppose it will be something like the 80-18-2 rule.
 80% of the potentially productive population will live by some form of general income from some public body and will live their life in some form of protected idleness.
 18% will do the creative stuff and with that, I don’t mean financial gimmickry and creative accounting.
 Computers outperform humans in most of those things already today.
-And 2% will use their capital try to make more of it in the process.
+And 2% will use their capital to try to make more of it in the process.
 They will have it all at their fingertips as anything that they needed humans for before will be done by machines then.

 Pick your camp as the process to this new world is well underway.